rohitrnath/Monocular-Depth-Estimation-and-Segmentation/README.md

 ### Accuracy

-Accuracy of images got calculated using SSIM and mean IoU.
+Accuracy of images got  calculated using SSIM and mean-IoU.

-SSIM
+While running each epoch, the accuracy is calculated by averaging over the images.

+Got some error in mean-IoU implementation.
+So accuracy calculations continued with SSIM.

+Both SSIM and mean-IoU values varies from 0 to 1.
+Multiplying this value with 100 gives accuracy in percentage.

 ### Augmentations